YinanZhao/Chartmetric-Assessments/JavaScript/data-manipulation/README.md

-# Simple Graph of playcounts for ChartMetric
+# Simple Graph of Playcounts for ChartMetric

 \*Function which formats response is in src/functions/formatResponse.js.
 This function is than called in App.js.